hanzhi713/vscode-ibcm/README.md

 Type `dw` to define variables.
 Your labels can be used to generate future instructions.

+You can use the menu to format your code.
+Your code will be aligned to the heading or the first line of non-empty code

+If your line labels are incorrect, you can use `Ctrl + Shift + P` to open the command palette and type `fixLocn` to fix you line labels.

 > Note: This extension requires your file to adhere to a strict format.
 To have the best experience, you should format your code in accordance to the generated heading.

 ## Features